Srilankan Airlines Holds Event For Corporate Partners

-Dharmapala Weerakkody, High Commissioner of Sri Lanka in Bangladesh attended the event along with Fawzan Fareid, Regional Manager-India, Bangladesh and Nepal and Sujeewa Rodrigo, Country Manager-Bangladesh of SriLankan Airlines.
+Dharmapala Weerakkody, High Commissioner of Sri Lanka in Bangladesh attended the event as the chief guest along with Fawzan Fareid, Regional Manager-India, Bangladesh and Nepal and Sujeewa Rodrigo, Country Manager-Bangladesh of SriLankan Airlines.

-Fawzan Fareid, Regional Manager-India, Bangladesh and Nepal (left) and Sujeewa Rodrigo, new Country Manager-Bangladesh of SriLankan Airlines (right) addressing the event-Photo: Monitor

 Mahbub Anam, Chairman and Mizanur Rahman, Managing Director of Wings Spence Aviation Ltd (GSA of SriLankan Airlines in Bangladesh) were also present on the occasion along with the airline's trade partners in the country.